 The plumage is buff-brown with darker brown markings on the back and wings.
 The head is darker with a buff streak on the crown and above each eye.
-The bill is grey and the legs are flesh-coloured.
+The bill is grey and the legs are pale brown.

 The male has a dark central stripe and two curved band sat the throat.

 The breast of the female is spotted and the throat is paler.